-Complete the paint splodges creating your own miniature
+Complete the paint splodges creating your own miniature mythical creatures

-Mythical creatures are often hybrid-composed of parts of two or more
+Mythical creatures are often hybrid-composed of parts of two or more animals.
+Colour in the mythical creatures and label all the different animal parts that you can see.

 Complete the drawings with your own mythical creature designs.
 Once you have drawn a light outline in pencil, colour them in.
-Be sure to include as much texture and
+Be sure to include as much texture and detail as possible.